TheHiddenDev/Library-System/README.md

   -Remove a Book: Delete books from the library.
 ### Usage:
-  -Compile the Code: Ensure you have the necessary environment to compile C++ code.

-  -Run the Application: Execute the compiled binary to launch the library interface.

   -Follow the Prompts: Choose options by entering the corresponding number and follow the on-screen instructions to interact with the library system.

 ### Code Structure: